kilpkonn/msc-thesis/main.typ

 == Program synthesis in Rust
 RusSol is a proof of concept tool to synthesize Rust programs from both function declarations and pre- and post-conditions.
 It is based on separation logic as described in @rust-program-synthesis, and it is the first synthesizer for Rust code from functional correctness specifications.
-Internally it uses SuSLik’s general-purpose proof search framework. #cite-footnote("Github, Synthetic Separation Logic (suslik) repository", "2024-04-06", "https://web.archive.org/web/20240410184051/https://github.com/JonasAlaif/suslik").
+Internally it uses SuSLik’s @suslik general-purpose proof search framework.
 RusSol itself is implemented as an extension to `rustc`, the official rust compiler.
 It has separate command line tool, but internally it reuses many parts of the compiler.
 Although the main use case for RusSol is quite different from our use case it shared a lot of common ground.

-The idea of the tool is to specify function declaration as following and then run the tool on it to synthesize the program to replace the `todo!()` macro on line 5 in @russol-input.
+The idea of the tool is to specify function declaration as following and then run the tool on it to synthesize the program to replace the ```rust todo!()``` macro on line 5 in @russol-input.

 #figure(
 sourcecode(highlighted: (5,))[```rs